Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning: A Primer on Combinatorial Data Augmentation

 \subsubsection{{Harnessing the Power of Big Data}}

 Noting that the number of AP combinations ${N \choose M}$ asymptotically scales as the order of $N^M$, it is reasonable to consider the augmented data as \emph{big data} when the number of APs $N$ is sufficiently large.
-Consequently, it is possible to extract various latent information embedded in the augmented data using several data-analytic techniques, such as clustering, data embedding, and data mining.
+Consequently, extracting various latent information embedded in the augmented data is possible using several data-analytic techniques, such as clustering, data embedding, and data mining.
 Some discovered information can guide us to find a user's location more accurately.